Karla-Sanchez-Osuna/War-Card-Game/README.md

 3. The game continues until one player has won all the cards.
 4. The winner is announced at the end of the game.

-I hope this helps!
-Let me know if you need any further assistance.